The Legend of the Raven Who Stole the Light

 The Raven is not a perfect hero.

-In the traditions of the Northwest Coast, it reminds us that light is not a privilege to possess, but a responsibility to share.
-It teaches that change can arise from a bold act, and that even those we underestimate can lead the world toward greater clarity.
+In the traditions of the Northwest Coast, he reminds us that light is not a privilege to possess, but a responsibility to share.
+He teaches that change can arise from a daring act, and that even those who are underestimated can bring the world to greater clarity.

 This legend leaves us with a simple question: